Winners and losers: Iowa State, Vanderbilt go down again; Kentucky rallies

-College basketball scores, winners and losers: Iowa State, Vanderbilt go down again; Kentucky rallies
+College basketball scores, winners and losers: Iowa State, Vanderbilt go down again; Gonzaga overcomes injury

+The road was not kind to several teams on Saturday and we have who the day's big winners and losers were

 Five Division I basketball teams entered the week without a loss.
-Heading into Saturday night, that number is now three, with Miami (Ohio), No. 1 Arizona, and No. 8 Nebraska serving as the final three teams standing that have yet to suffer a defeat.
+Heading into Saturday night, that number was down to three, with Miami (Ohio), No. 1 Arizona, and No. 8 Nebraska serving as the final teams yet to suffer a defeat.

 No. 2 Iowa State and No. 10 Vanderbilt also entered this week without a loss, but have since suffered two.
 Iowa State lost to Kansas earlier this week and suffered a 79-70 loss to Cincinnati on Saturday.
 Meanwhile, Vanderbilt also suffered its first loss in blowout fashion (80-64) against Texas on the road.